SovereignCloudStack/standards/Decisions/scs-0110-v1-ssd-flavors.md

 to be available in each SCS-compliant IaaS offering.
-While offering or exposing IaaS is not a requirement for SCS-compliant infrastructure offerings -- SCS allows for platforms only exposing the container layer (plus S3 compatible object storage) for gen2 (container-based) cloud-native workloads -- the SCS reference implementation does include a complete IaaS implementation that many providers want to expose as they have customers desiring access at this layer for gen1 (VM-based) cloud-native workloads or for the virtualization of more classical (not cloud-native) workloads.
+While offering or exposing IaaS is not a requirement for SCS-compliant infrastructure offerings -- SCS allows for platforms only exposing the container layer (plus S3 compatible object storage) for wave 2 (container-based) cloud-native workloads -- the SCS reference implementation does include a complete IaaS implementation that many providers want to expose as they have customers desiring access at this layer for wave 1 (VM-based) cloud-native workloads or for the virtualization of more classical (not cloud-native) workloads.
 The IaaS implementation thus comes with standards.